-4 Dangers may approach thee, let them not alarm,

-Christ will ever watch thee, and protect from harm,

-He near thee stands with mighty hands,
+4 Dangers may approach thee, let ...nem not alarm, Christ will ever watch thee, and protect from harm, He near thee stands with mighty hands,

-To ward off each temptation:

-To Jesus fly, he's ever nigh.

-To Jesus fly, he's ever nigh, The Rock of thy salvation.
+To ward off each temptation: To Jesus fly, he's ever nigh, The Rock of thy salvation.

-5 Let not death alarm thee, shrink not from his blow, For thy God shall arm thee, and victory bestow, For death shall bring to thee no sting,
+5 Let not death alarm thee, shrink not from his blow,

+For thy God shall arm thee, and victory bestow,

-The grave no desolation:
+For death shall bring to thee no sting, The grave no desolation:

-Tis gain to die, with Jesus nigh,

-The Rock of thy salvation.
+'Tis gain to die, with Jesus nigh, The Rock of thy salvation.